renerocksai/renerocksai.github.io/_posts/2021-04-02-researchgate-broken.md

 }
 ```

-shows the same journal deficiency as my other examples:
+shows the same deficiency as my other examples:

 **The `booktitle=` is missing**.